 We firmly believe in supporting our trainees well beyond their training year.
 We provide a wide range of professional development opportunities through Inspiring Leaders Today to ensure our trainees continue to develop their classroom expertise and leadership potential throughout their careers.

-To deliver our SCITT, we partner with three outstanding Teaching School Partnerships:
+To deliver our SCITT, we partner with four outstanding school partnerships:

-Redhill Teaching Hub – Nottinghamshire, Derbyshire & Lincolnshire
+Redhill Teaching Hub – Nottinghamshire, Derbyshire, Lincolnshire & Lincolnshire Secondary

 Our partnerships have well established wider networks of over 200 Primary, Secondary and SEND schools across the East Midlands.